EuroPython/website/data/tickets.md

 We would like to encourage you to book your ticket early.
 This makes it easier for us to plan for the event and arrange e.g. the catering, badge printing, etc.

 If you have any questions, please check our [FAQ document](https://ep2022.europython.eu/faq).
 If you still have questions, don't hesitate to email our [EuroPython Helpdesk](helpdesk@europython.eu).

+### Online Tickets
+To be announced later.
+[Subscribe to our newsletter](https://blog.europython.eu/#/portal/signup) to keep in the know!